-Inquirers attend all study sessions, as well as the community retreat and other events.
+Inquirers are expected to attend all study sessions, as well as the community retreat and other events.

-At the end of this first year, the inquirers write a letter to the chapter council requesting reception into the Order.
+At the end of this first year, the Inquirers are asked to write a letter to the chapter council requesting Reception into the Order.
 At the same time they must present letters from a spiritual director or companion, a fellow apostolic worker, and a friend.
-If accepted by the Council, the inquirers are received into the Order and a replica of the white scapular is given to them as a sign of their membership.
+If accepted by the Council, the Inquirers are received into the Order and a replica of the white scapular is given to them as a sign of their membership.

 Below are some sample lessons for this year of inquiry, which chapters may choose to implement if they so choose.